AdaCore/gnatstudio/docs/users_guide/extending.rst

 the execution of the action hooks stops if one of the subprograms returns a True value (:command:`1` or :command:`true`).
 The subprograms associated with that hook are executed sequentially.
-If any such subprogram knows how to do the the action for that hook, it should do so and return "1".
+If any such subprogram knows how to do the action for that hook, it should do so and return "1".

 Other action hooks expect a string as a return value instead of a boolean.
 Execution stops when a subprogram returns a non-empty string.